hcoffey1/worley/README.md

 <a href="https://lazyfoo.net/tutorials/SDL/index.php">Lazy Foo' Productions</a>

-To parse commandline arguments, I am using a snippet
+To parse command line arguments, I am using a snippet
 <a href="https://stackoverflow.com/users/85381/iain">iain</a>
 provided on stackoverflow that does a nice job.